-Appendix Table A.1 formalizes the findings in a regression specification.
-In particular, I find that the estimates are robust to controlling for current and lagged violation status, firm and time fixed effects.
+10Appendix Table A.5 formalizes the findings in a regression specification.
+In particular, I find that the estimates are robust to controlling for violation status, firm and time fixed effects.
 In unreported analysis, I find the estimates qualitatively similar after dropping observations in violation in the current and past quarter.